-Registration and Withdrawal Policy – Continuing education
+Registration and Withdrawal Policy – Continuing Education

 1.3 It is the student’s responsibility to withdraw from a course in the time specified (see section 2.
 Withdrawal and refunds below).
 The University reserves the right to cancel registration if a student has not paid the course fees.
-An amount equal to the course fees and insurance costs, if applicable, will result.
+An amount equal to the course fees and insurance costs, if applicable, will be charged.

 1.4 Registration is done on a first come first served basis.
 A sufficient number of registrations is required to offer a course.
 Once the maximum number of students registered in a course has been attained, no further registrations will be accepted.